ParkWithEase/parkeasy/docs/AcceptanceCriteria.md

 ### Log In, Sign Up, Log Out

 **Test 1**
-1. Open Firefox, navigate to "http://localhost:5173/auth/login"
+1. Open your browser of choice, navigate to "http://localhost:5173/auth/login"
 2. Press the "Create one" link
 3. Select the "First Name" text field, input "Robert"
 4. Select the "Last Name" text field, input "Guderian"